The 15 Best College Majors That Pretty Much Guarantee a Top-Paying Job

-The average starting salary for a college graduate is $58,862, The average salary of jobs that require only a high school diploma is $37,024, and that is after a few years of working.
+The average starting salary for a college graduate is $55,911, This is a slight decline from the previous year, due to about a 4% decline in salaries in Big Tech.
+The average salary of jobs that require only a high school diploma is $37,024, and that is after a few years of working.

 We looked at the top 15 degrees that create sustainable careers.
 Our calculations are based on average starting salary; the median salary after five years in the field; the most in demand majors; projected job growth rate; and whether an undergraduate degree or postgraduate programs were needed.

 We also wanted to know what the unemployment rate was for these fields, and what the average cost of the college is.
 The US Bureau of Labor Statistics is a great resource if you are interested in a college major not mentioned here.